 2. Data Intelligence as a Strategic Catalyst

-Black Friday is one of the most challenging moments for the use of big data and machine learning in the retail sector.Companies must work with predictive models and insights generated by data to not only respond, but anticipating consumer behavior.Learning from the success of global leaders, like Walmart, that integrated predictive analysis to optimize inventories and forecast regional needs,Brazilian companies can adopt a data-driven approach that includes customer feedback, past sales performance and volume forecasts
+Black Friday is one of the most challenging times for the use of big data and machine learning in the retail sector.Companies should work with predictive models and insights generated by data to not only respond but also anticipate consumer behavior.Learning from the success of global leaders like Walmart, which integrated predictive analytics to optimize inventories and forecast regional needs, Brazilian companies can adopt a data-driven approach that includes customer feedback, past sales performance, and volume forecasts.

-3. Integrated Technology and Automation
+3. Technology and Integrated Automation

 4. Operational Efficiency and Team Well-being